kgar/foundry-vtt-tidy-5e-sheets/README.md

 ### Compatibility Modules

-Some modules call for a "Compatibility" supplemental module to bridge the gap between Tidy and the module in question.
+Some modules call for a supplemental "Compatibility Module" to bridge the gap between Tidy and the module in question.
 Usually, these are premium modules where innate compatibility cannot be established.
 If you are using a module from this table, we recommend installing the linked "Compatibility Module" to ensure you get the best experience with Tidy 5e Sheets for that particular module.

 | Module                                         | Compatibility Module                                                             |
 | ---------------------------------------------- | -------------------------------------------------------------------------------- |